 He added: “The Vulcan really is the people’s plane because without the financial backing of the British public she would not be flying.”

-The plane was the RAFs display model until 1993 but only started flying again in October 2007 after a £7m refurbishment and is the most complex plane brought out of retirement without the help of the government.
+The plane was the RAFs display model until 1993 but only started flying again in October 2007 after a £7m refurbishment and is the most complex plane brought out of retirement without the help of

 The Vulcan made a surprise flypast at the 2009 festival and two full displays, including the ‘Power Hour’ on the final day, which also featured the Red Arrows and the Eurofighter Typhoon.